Bibliography

 chevron-rightCommunication charter for toolshashtag

-Carbon accounting as well as action to combat climate change and in favour of the low-carbon transition have become a real issue for communication, image and stance.
+Carbon accounting as well as action to combat climate change and in favour of the low-carbon transition have become a real communication, image and stance issue.

-This charter proposes a consensus among its signatories regarding respect for communication principles around quality carbon accounting, forming part of an active contribution to society's transition towards a decarbonised model.
+This charter proposes a consensus among its signatories regarding respect for communication principles around quality carbon accounting, framed within an active contribution to our society's transition to a decarbonised model.

 🔗 https://charte-communication-climat.fr/arrow-up-right